- Aid agency Tearfund launches hunger campaign as millions face severe food shortages across East Africa

 The charity is helping women like Sylvia to learn how to make the most of their land through sustainable farming projects.
 Tearfund partners help families to use innovative and scientifically-proven farming methods such as keeping a covering over fields to reduce loss of water; and not burning off leftover vegetation so soil is replenished with nutrients and becomes more fertile over time.

 Just £10 a month could provide 12 families with the training to provide not only enough food to feed their family but a healthy surplus to build a future on.
-For more information about how Tearfund is battling hunger in Malawi visit: www.tearfund.org/hungersteals
+For more information about how to donate to Tearfund's work in countries such as Malawi, visit www.tearfund.org/get-involved/donate.

 Tearfund works in more than 50 countries, offering immediate humanitarian assistance, such as food aid, as well as helping countries better prepare for disasters, and become more resilient to the changing climate.
 Activities include training masons to build earthquake-resistant houses in Nepal, helping people set up small businesses in Ethiopia, and advising on new farming techniques in drought-prone regions.